 Remember that homeowners never make their monthly mortgage payment to Fannie Mae or Freddie Mac.
 For instance, if someone pays Chase or Bank of America each month, the loan may still be owned by Fannie Mae or Freddie Mac.
 Fortunately, there’s an easy way to check if Fannie or Freddie own your mortgage

-If your loan is owned by Fannie Mae or Freddie Mac, there’s a chance you could qualify for the HARP program.
+If your loan is owned by Fannie Mae or Freddie Mac, there’s a chance you could qualify for the HARP-alternative program.

 All HARP refinances have to demonstrate what’s called a Net Tangible Benefit (NTB), also called a benefit to the borrower.
 In simple terms, the refinance must put the borrower in a better financial position.
 Some examples of an NTB are